 Image credit: Pixabay

-This rare species is a natural habitat for a variety of birds.
-It converses the life of many birds making it an essential vegetation that ought to be preserved from extinction.
-It adds value to the existence of wildlife as it has added value to the bushmen in the past.
+This tree is a natural habitat for a variety of birds.
+It provides a home to many birds making it essential to be preserved from extinction.
+It adds value to the existence of wildlife, as it has added value to the bushmen in the past.

 ALSO SEE: